youngelit0812/WMS_1.3.0_s57_63/Install.md

 * Should modify the port number for HTTP and HTTPS in "config.json" file.
 * The default result image directory is specified at "IMGDirPath" in "config.json" file.
   If you want to change it, remove the directory and make a new directory.
 Specify the new directory path into "config.json" file.
+* To use s63 Cell Charts, do as follows.
+  In "Append_data/wmsserver.conf", edit "Userpermit", "Installpermit", "PermitDir", "ENCROOT" with the data appropriate to your computer.
+  Copy the "PermitDir", "ENCROOT" and fingerprint file for your computer into the "Append_data/s63_files/" directory.

 ## Close Step
 * To close the server, should press "Enter".